multimeric/WebrMissing/readme.md

 # WebR Package Availability

+You may be interested to find which packages are compatible with WebR, which powers shinylive.
+Specifically you are probably interested in which *common* packages are not available, since they are more likely to impact you.

+This notebook demonstrates how to easily query this information, and includes a sorted list of such packages.

-All packages that have WASM versions:
+First we find packages that have WASM versions:

 ``` r
 avail <- available.packages(